Kong/kongponents/docs/components/prompt.md

 ### errorMessage

 Error message text that will be displayed once user attempts to proceed after having typed in the wrong confirmation prompt.
-Default value is "Confirmation text does not match.".
+Default value is "Please enter the text as indicated above.".

 <KButton @click="prompt14Visible = true">Prompt</KButton>
 <KPrompt